daproatgames/Geo-FS-CDU/README.md

 ## License
 There is a MIT License.
 Personal/educational use.
 If you share it, credit the author of this unique script and don’t re-upload as someone else’s work.

+## Acknowledgements
+Some development assistance and iteration was supported by AI tools.
+All design decisions, testing, integration with GeoFS, and final implementation were done by me.